 Just as PWR students are active in developing their studies, they are regularly engaged in hands-on work that challenges them to actively learn, implement, and reflect on course content, both inside the classroom and out.
 Many programmatic features support this hands-on, active-learning approach.

-PWR students take, in addition to 20 sh in the English major core, the following:
+PWR students take, in addition to 20 semester hours in the English major core, the following:

 To help you with course planning, the PWR faculty have created two advising documents for you:

 You should bring these documents to every advising appointment.

 You are encouraged to develop your individual identity as a writer and rhetor through three means: